BitDevsNYC/BitDevsNYC.github.io/_posts/_template.md

 ## Announcements
 Please join us for our next Socratic Seminar.
 A special thank you to our sponsors [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.

-We will be meeting at the Chaincode Labs office again!
-Please make sure you are RSVP'd, an identifier (but not a full name) is required for entry.

 If you can't make it to the main event please join us at PUBKEY around 9:30PM. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**

 ## Presentation